0%

 if auth_code:

-# Exchange the code for a session token
+# Exchange the code for actual session and refresh tokens

 session_token_response = dclient.oauth.exchange_token(code=auth_code)